mpkuse/daisy_py_wrapper/README.md

 Winder, Simon, Gang Hua, and Matthew Brown.
 "Picking the best daisy."
 Computer Vision and Pattern Recognition, 2009.
 CVPR 2009.
 IEEE Conference on.
 IEEE, 2009.

+## Other Papers that Use Daisy-descriptor
+Yang, Hongsheng, Wen-Yan Lin, and Jiangbo Lu.
+"Daisy filter flow: A generalized discrete approach to dense correspondences."
+Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition.
+2014.

 ## Credits
 I have used the [original code](http://cvlab.epfl.ch/software/daisy) from CVLAB by E. Tola.